Summer meals to help you keep cool in the kitchen

 - Carefully choose summer vegetables.
 While crisp salads are very appealing in the summer, lettuce is actually a cooler weather crop.
 Instead try cucumber and tomato salads with homemade vinaigrette for higher quality and lower cost.
 Or choose bargain seasonal fruits and make a fruit salad.
 Keep it raw or microwave it for a cooler kitchen.

 - Consider broiling lean and boneless pieces of meat and fish.
 Although the oven gets very hot, it takes far less time to broil than to bake, reducing the heat factor.
 Heat contained in the oven is better than heat pouring off the stovetop, especially if you have an older electric stove like I do.
 Try broiling instead of sautéing, too.
 Check sales flyers for "London broil" beef, tilapia fish fillets, or boneless, skinless chicken thighs.
-All of these can be found for less than $2 a pound if you are really watching the ads.
+All of these can be found cheaply if you are really watching the ads.

 - Rethink the summer barbecuing strategy if you have one.
 Setting up a large barbecue, procuring charcoal and lighter fluid (or propane), keeping the barbecue clean, and monitoring the cooking (and the little kids near the hot barbecue) can cost a lot and make you sweat.
 If you love to barbecue, buy charcoal on sale and consider downsizing to a small barbecue.
 Or, save the barbecuing for frugal entertaining; provide the side dishes and have your guests bring their own meat.